Compressing And Debiasing Vision-Language Pre-Trained Models for Visual Question Answering: Experiments

-\subsubsection{Subnetworks from BCE Fine-tuned LXMERT}
+\paragraph{Subnetworks from BCE Fine-tuned lxmert.}

-The BCE fine-tuned LXMERT encodes language bias from the training set.
-We compress this model using OMP and mask training and introduce either $\mathcal{L}_{bce}$ or $\mathcal{L}_{lmh}$ in the pruning (for mask training) or further fine-tuning process (for OMP).
+We compress the BCE fine-tuned lxmert using OMP and mask training and introduce either $\mathcal{L}_{bce}$ or $\mathcal{L}_{lmh}$ in the pruning (for mask training) or further fine-tuning process (for OMP).

-The results are shown in the upper row of Figure \ref{biasedlxm}.
-We can derive several observations: 1) With plain pruning, which does not involve any debiasing methods, the subnetworks of ``mask train(bce)" and ``OMP + bce ft" can improve over the full LXMERT by 1.35\% $\sim$ 2.79\%, even with a large proportion of the model parameters being compressed (up to 70\% sparsity), as shown by the ``Acc Gap".
-This implies that LXMERT is overparameterized and pruning may remove some parameters related to the bias features, which alleviates the over-fitting to the training set.
-2) Compared with ``mask train(bce)" and ``OMP + bce ft", ``mask train(lmh)" and ``OMP + lmh ft" achieve further performance boost, exceeding the full LXMERT by a large margin (11.05\% $\sim$ 14.02\%).
-Especially, as mask training does not change the value of parameters, the results of ``mask train (lmh)" implicate that the biased ``full lxmert(bce)" already contains sparse and robust subnetworks that effectively alleviate the language-bias problem.
-Such sparse and robust subnetworks can be identified across a wide range of sparsity levels (from 10\% $\sim$ 90\%).
+The results are shown in the upper row of Fig. \ref{biasedlxm}.
+We can derive several observations: 1) When no debiasing methods are used, the subnetworks of ``mask train(bce)" and ``OMP + bce ft" improve over the full lxmert by 1.35\% $\sim$ 2.79\%, even at up to 70\% sparsity.
+This implies that lxmert is overparameterized and pruning may remove some parameters related to the bias features.
+2) ``mask train(lmh)" and ``OMP + lmh ft" achieve further performance boost, exceeding full lxmert by a large margin (11.05\% $\sim$ 14.02\%).
+Since mask training does not change the value of parameters, the results of ``mask train (lmh)" implicate that the biased ``full lxmert(bce)" already contains sparse and robust subnetworks (across 10\% $\sim$ 90\% sparsity).
 3) ``mask train" outperforms ``OMP" in general, which suggests that directly optimizing the subnetwork structure is more effective than debiasing a compressed subnetwork by further fine-tuning.